bravepickle/templar/README.md

 - [ ] Support all formats specified
 - [ ] Specify in docs all available template functions
 - [ ] Support configs that contain multiple templates to generate - some kind of templates aggregator to easily template files in batches
+- [ ] Support both html and text formatters, e.g. by adding flag `templar build --html ...` to a command.
+By default, use text
+- [ ] Add raw|unescape function to FuncMap for html text formatting.
+Should skip HTML escapes for `html/template` package.
+E.g. `return template.HTML(text)`.

 ## Usage
 ```